 Who Is Candice Bergen?

-Born on May 9, 1946, in Beverly Hills, California, Candice Bergen started out as a model before turning to acting.
+Candice Bergen started out as a model before turning to acting.
 She received an Oscar nomination for her role in the 1979 film Starting Over.
 Bergen is best known for her title role on the sitcom Murphy Brown, winning five Emmys during the show's original 10-year run.
-She also co-starred with William Shatner on ABC's Boston Legal starting in 2005.
+She co-starred with William Shatner on the TV show Boston Legal in in the mid-2000s, and she also teamed up with Diane Keaton, Jane Fonda and Mary Steenburgen for the 2018 comedy Book Club.

 Early Years and Career